 Film vs. Television

-That said, crew positions such as cinematographers, make-up artists, gaffers, set designers, etc. were abundant in both cities.
+That said, crew positions such as cinematographers, make-up artists, gaffers, set designers, and other positions were abundant in both cities.

-In Los Angeles, there are three major institutions that have world-renown film and television programs.
+In Los Angeles, there are three major institutions that have world-renowned film and television programs.
+They are:

 - The University of Southern California